Faculty Textbook Adoption Frequently Asked Questions

 - Used copies.

 If the book hasn't been out of print long, given enough notice, we may be able to find adequate quantities of used copies.

 - Placing copies on reserve in the Library.

 If the context of the course allows placing textbooks on reserves may be an easy solution and will also save your students money

 - Reprinting the book.

-If you would like to investigate reprinting a textbook or creating custom courseware, please contact our Custom Courseware Department.
+If you would like to investigate reprinting a textbook or creating custom courseware, please contact the Custom Courseware team at the Library.

 We have provided a list of contact information for various Publishers to help facilitate your requests.
 Please let us know if you need assistance in contact a publisher to request a desk copy.

 Many courses require that students come prepared for class with specialized supplies such as lab coats, goggles, notebooks, mineral kits, technical pencils, journals or dissecting kits.

 We want to ensure that all the necessary course supplies are in stock and available for the students.
 If you let us know what your students need we will include them in the booklist along with the rest of your course materials.
 We do not stock these items unless we are requested to do so.

 To adopt Required Supplies you can either...